matheus23/irreactive.com/content/blog/functional-graphics.md

 ```
 (superimpose == put one above the other)

-Notice that I used ML-style syntax for this statement, so syntax similar to Haskell, OCaml and Elm.
-ML-style uses spaces for function application.
-Multiple arguments are just applied with more spaces.
-You can parenthesise an expression to group it and apply it as a single argument.
+Notice that I used ML-style syntax for this statement, so syntax similar to Haskell, OCaml and Elm: Using spaces for function application; multiple arguments are applied with multiple spaces; you can parenthesise an expression to group it and apply it as a single argument.
 The equivalent in javascript syntax would look like this:

 ```js
 const scene =